Outstanding outdoor adventures

-Explore wonderful walks in gorgeous settings during the mid term break.
-Discover the rolling hills of the Slieve Bloom Mountains in Offaly and Laois, admire panoramic views, and visit Kinnitty Castle afterwards where you can reward the whole family with hot chocolates.
+Explore wonderful walks in gorgeous settings during the mid-term break.
+Discover the rolling hills of the Slieve Bloom Mountains in Offaly and Laois, admire the views, and visit Kinnitty Castle afterwards where you can reward the whole family with hot chocolates.

-The walking trails in Longford's Newcastle Woods are great with some longer treks to tire out the most energetic of kids.
+The walking trails in Longford's Newcastle Woods are not to be missed, with some longer treks to tire out the most energetic of kids.
 Art lovers in Sligo should head to the Hazelwood Sculpture Trail at Half Moon Bay on the shores of Lough Gill.
 The trail is dotted with magnificent wooden sculptures and carvings, guaranteed to delight your children.

 Family friendly activities

 Kayak across tranquil water, bike around epic headlands and paddle through the capital with a fun family-friendly activity this midterm.
 Rent a stand-up paddleboard (SUP) from Surfdock in Dublin’s Grand Canal Dock and explore the heart of the city.